DrakonIsterwall/TryHackMe/README.md

 If u find something that is wrong make a pull request and i gonna revalue my text.<br>
 Thanks in advance.<br><br>

-I gonna try to do every day 1 room or more, depending on how much time i have, but i guess depending on the difficulty maybe i gonna need more time.
+I gonna try to do every day 1 new room or more and to catch up with the writeups of the rooms i already have done, depending on how much time i have, but i guess depending on the difficulty maybe i gonna need more time.